 Best outdoor speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best outdoor speakers you can buy in 2019.

-Dinky models are great for slinging in a backpack, but there are plenty of high-fidelity options if you want to take a step up in sound quality.
-Read on to peruse the best outdoor speakers – and choose your favourite.
+Dinky models are great for slinging in a backpack, but there are plenty of high-fidelity options if you want to really level up the sound quality.
+Read on to peruse the best outdoor speakers – and choose your new favourite.

 The Wonderboom 2 cements Ultimate Ears' reputation for creating cute, brilliant-sounding portable speakers.
 The 13-hour battery life is enough for any al-fresco extravaganza, while an IP67 rating means it won't freak out if you drop it in a pool.

-The real attraction, however, is the fantastic sound quality.
+The real attraction, however, is the fantastic sound quality – that's what made it a 2019 What Hi-Fi?
+Award winner.
 It's energetic at any volume and it delivers a thumping whack of bass that belies its size.
-Given that it costs around £100 (you may even get it cheaper), the Wonderboom 2 is a near-perfect party speaker and ideal for outdoor excursions.
+Given that it costs around £89 (you may even get it cheaper), the Wonderboom 2 is a near-perfect party speaker and ideal for outdoor excursions.

 Read the full review: Ultimate Ears Wonderboom 2

-If you're headed to a sun-soaked music festival, where queues for the phone chargers match the queues for the Portaloos, it's well worth packing a JBL Charge.
+If you're headed to a 'glampsite', Harvest Festival, or any place where charging your phone could hinder your online social presence, it's well worth packing a JBL Charge.
 As you might have twigged, it features a gargantuan 6000mAh battery – good for 20 hours playback and capable of charging dying smart devices via USB.

 The build quality is as rugged as Ray Mears and an IPX7 rating means its fully waterproof (for up to 30 minutes at a depth of 1m).
 Crank it up and it's no shrinking violet, with a big, bold sound and energetic bass.
 It's not subtle, but you can't go wrong with this blend of power and performance.